Property taxes in Marbella and Spain

-Lastly, we would like to add a further explanation about purchasing a Spanish company that owns a single asset, the property.
-It is a common mistake to think that if the purchase is made of the stocks of the company, the transfer taxes are not applied.
+Lastly, we would like to add a further note about purchasing a Spanish company that owns a single asset, the property.
+It is a common mistake to assume that if the purchase is made of the stocks of the company, transfer taxes are not applied.
 When buying stocks of a Spanish company, taxes are applied, or sometimes even none, but always when it's an active company doing business.
-The law says that if you are buying a company that only owns one asset, a property, and has no real business activity or employees, such transaction is compared to purchasing the property itself, and therefore the same taxes as when buying a property must be applied.
-And the tax office has straightforward ways of identifying when such companies change hands.
+The law says that if you are buying a company that only owns one asset, a property, and has no real business activity or employees, such a transaction is likened to purchasing the property itself, and therefore the same taxes as buying a property must be applied.
+And the tax office has straightforward way of identifying when such companies change hands.

-What are the other costs of buying a property in Marbella, Spain?
+What other costs apply when buying a property in Marbella, Spain?

 Lawyer fees are 1% (+VAT) for a straightforward deal from the purchase price.
-If the purchase is for a high price or you are a regular client, some Law Firms can slightly adjust the fees.
+If the purchase is for a high price or you are a regular client, some law firms can slightly adjust the fees.
 Sometimes clients prefer not to use lawyers to reduce the cost of acquiring a property in Marbella, as it is not obligatory to use a lawyer.
-We strongly recommend using a lawyer always.
-A good lawyer not only does the transaction but does an extensive due diligence prior to the purchase and an essential after-sale service.
+We strongly recommend always using a lawyer.
+A good lawyer not only does the transaction but an extensive due diligence prior to the purchase along with an essential after-sale service.

-This depends on numerous factors and is usually calculated approximately, providing only a final bill after the sale.
+This depends on numerous factors and is usually approximately calculated, only providing a final invoice after the sale.
 We would estimate 0.25% for both from the asking price to be on the safe side.
 If the price is above €2M, the percentage would be lower, closer to 0.15% or even 0.1%.

-For transferring the funds to the vendor or issuing bankers drafts.
-Almost all purchases in the notary happen with banker's drafts, not transfers, and for issuing these checks or making an important transfer, the banks charge a commission.
-This can vary a lot, depending on the amount of payment, which bank you are using and your profile as a client.
-Maybe something to investigate when opening a bank account in Marbella.
+This is for transferring the funds to the vendor or issuing banker's drafts.
+Almost all purchases through the notary happen with banker's drafts, not transfers, and for issuing these checks or making an important transfer, the banks charge a commission.
+These can vary a lot, depending on the amount of payment, which bank you are using and your profile as a client.
+Perhaps something to investigate when opening a bank account in Marbella.

-Not obligatory at all, but good to keep in mind when acquiring a secondhand property is to check the current state of installations like air conditioning, heating system, and other details in the property.
+Not obligatory at all, but good to keep in mind when acquiring a secondhand property: that is, to check the current state of installations like air conditioning, heating system, and other details in the property.
 The cost may be from 300€ to +2.000€ depending on the size of the property and the amount of work to be done.